 Introduction / History

 The Zamral are a relatively small group of people who make their home primarily in the central Indian state of Madhya Pradesh.
 They consider themselves Shudra.
 Shudra is the lowest and fourth Varna, or division in the formal Hindu caste system.
-They are not, however, part of the very lowest communities, the untouchables or Dalits.
+They are not, however, part of the very lowest communities, Dalits.

 What Are Their Lives Like?